wolfswolke/DeathGarden_API_Rebirth/ReadMe.md

 **This project is Work in Progress!
 We already got far but there is still much to do so don't rush us please.**

+**Current Status: The Matchmaking is working, and you can play games.
+We have some known Bugs which we are trying to fix ASAP**

 **Current Progress:**
 - Logging (Stashboard, Metrics, gameDataAnalytics) See [Logging.md](https://github.com/wolfswolke/DeathGarden_API_Rebirth/blob/master/Doc/Logging.md) for details.
 - Steam Login